MircoBabin/KeePassCommander/README.md

 # KeePass Commander
 KeePass Commander is a plugin for the [KeePass password store](https://keepass.info/ "KeePass") program.
-It is a command-line tool that provides a communication channel for PHP scripts, Windows CMD/BAT/PowerShell scripts, Python, C#, git, etc. to query the KeePass password store without requiring configuration or passwords.
+It is a command-line tool that provides a communication channel for PHP scripts, Windows CMD/BAT/PowerShell scripts, Python, C#, Lua, git, etc. to query the KeePass password store without requiring configuration or passwords.

 It can also query KeePass from within a [Virtual Machine](docs/VirtualMachine.md).
 Read the [documentation here](docs/VirtualMachine.md).